PLENARY

 This screening will be followed by a panel discussion with filmmakers Liadán Roche and Hiram Harrington, moderated by TITE Film Festival director James Hudson.

+The TITE Film Screening is open to conference presenters and registered attendees only.
+Places are limited.
 Booking is free but required due to venue capacity.
 Book your ticket here

 Purebred (2025, Northern Ireland, 15’)